becored/RM6_Prac/README.md

 - Infinite lives and E-tanks.

 ## Known issues
-- Mute BGM reduces lags.
+- Mute BGM reduces lags (not ideal for speedrun purpose).
 - Entering a teleporter (in the refights section), the game pauses for a bit for timer display.

 ## Credits